Center for Health Equity Research and Promotion

 Professor of Medicine, University of Pennsylvania's Perelman School of Medicine

-Director of Research, Leonard Davis Institute for Health Economics
+Director of Research, Penn's Leonard Davis Institute

 Dr. Groeneveld's research is focused on the comparative effectiveness, clinical outcomes, economics, and social consequences of health care technology, with a particular focus in cardiovascular disease.
-A central aim of his research is to improve the value of high-technology healthcare by illuminating opportunities to expand the use of technology in settings where it can provide substantial health benefits relative to cost, and by indentifying instances of technology overuse.
+A central aim of his research is to improve the value of high-technology healthcare by illuminating opportunities to expand the use of technology in settings where it can provide substantial health benefits relative to cost, and by identifying instances of technology overuse.
 An additional aim is to enhance the equity of the U.S. healthcare system by demonstrating how the increasing complexity and cost inherent in many new technologies can worsen long-established disparities in health care quality between white and minority patients.

-- Director, Cardiovascular Outcomes, Quality, and Evaluative Research (CAVOQER)
+- Founding Director, Cardiovascular Outcomes, Quality, and Evaluative Research (CAVOQER) Center, University of Pennsylvania

 - Director of Research, Leonard Davis Institute, University of Pennsylvania

-- Co-Director, Master of Science in Health Policy Research, University of Pennsylvania.
+- Co-Director, Master of Science in Health Policy Research, University of Pennsylvania